tarkmeper/numpgsql/README.md

 # numpgsql
 Array & Numerical computing library based on the popular Python Numpy library for Posgres PG/SQL Array types.
 Allow for performing scientific and engineering calculations within a Postgres Database.

+## Requirements

+The library makes use of Boost C++ accumulators in order to do many of the statistical functions.
+On Debian/Ubuntu systems the boost libraries can be installed using:
+    ~~~~
+    sudo apt-get install ^Cbboost-all-dev
+    ~~~~

+The libary also makes use of templates.
+Recent versions of gcc/g++ should have no problem compiling.

 ## Installation

 To install clone or download and run: